Living in a Van and Our Ireland Road Trip

 - Enjoy the fish and chips at Reel Dingle Fish or treat yourself to a meal at Global Village Restaurant.

-- Leave room for dessert at Murphys Ice Cream (handmade in Dingle).
+- Leave room for dessert at Murphys Ice Cream (which is handmade in Dingle!).

 Somewhere between the coastal villages of Liscannor and Doolin is where you'll find the spectacular Cliffs of Moher.
 These emerald beauties are one of the most-visited sites in the country and, as impressive as they are, this was our least glamourous moment on this Ireland road trip.
 For a good laugh and a look at our attempted coastal walk, you can check out our Cliffs of Moher travel vlog.
 Our next Ireland road trip itinerary will include a visit to Slieve League in Co.
 Donegal which we've heard is even more impressive than the Cliffs of Moher.

 How to visit the Cliffs of Moher: